Objectway/super-gigi/README.md

 `Super GiGi` will add to your css: `flex: 0 0 auto`.
 This is essential to our flex grid to work.

 But you can set `$width` to `auto`, that will set the `width` css property to `auto` and the `flex` property to `1 1 0%`.
-With this option you can have columns that will take all the space available on the row.
-If you have one column, that will take 100% of the space, if two that will take half each one and so on.
+With this option you can have columns that will take all of the available space on a given row.
+If you have one column, it will take 100% of the space, if you have two then they both will take 50% each, and so on.

 Another important option is to set `$width` to `0`. **This will not set `width` to 0%** (a column must have a minimun width).
 But the width will be `auto`.
 In this way you can have a column with the width decided from the content.